risa1796/Computer-Vision-exercises/README.md

 #### [🙂🙁 not-/smiling face binary image classification ](https://github.com/risa1796/Computer-Vision-exercises/blob/main/Smile_or_Not-2.ipynb)

 📝 After adjusting the parameters for image augmentation I was able to slightly improve the model performance up to validation accuracy of 98%.
-Lessons learned: My firt attempt with some random parameters seemed not helpful for training the model properly.
+Lessons learned: My first attempt with some random parameters seemed not helpful for training the model properly.
 When i saw the first prediction result, faces with dark pixels, especially in the mouth part, are mostly classified wrong.
 I deleted parameters which disturb the model training and added new parameters like adjusting brightness..
 Voila!
 Always check some preliminary results; it is not a black-box until training the DL model itself!